Research Services Librarian

 Library and Collections | Washington, DC | Full Time

-The Research Services Librarian serves the public by providing access to the non-circulating collections of the Historical Society of Washington, D.C., by staffing library orientations and research programs, and by responding to in-person, phone, email and letter queries.
-S/he reports to the Library & Collections Director.
+The Research Services Librarian serves the public by providing access to the non-circulating collections of the Historical Society of Washington, D.C., by staffing library orientations and research programs, and by responding to in-person, phone, email, chat, and letter queries.
+S/he reports to the Deputy Director.

 The Research Services Librarian provides reference services in the Kiplinger Research Library as well as through remote library services.
-In collaboration with the Library & Collections Director, s/he develops and implements special collections library procedures that support the preservation of and access to historic collections in all formats.
-The Research Services Librarian manages day-to-day activities in the Kiplinger Research Library, working with the volunteer corps to provide access to collections representing local life in the nation’s capital.
+In collaboration with the Deputy Director, s/he develops and implements special collections library procedures that support the preservation of and access to historic collections in all formats, with an emphasis on increasing remote reference options.
+The Research Services Librarian manages day-to-day activities in the Kiplinger Research Library, working with volunteers and interns to provide access to collections representing local life in the nation’s capital.

 TRAITS AND CHARACTERISTICS